The Modern Slavery Act 2015

 - An enhanced benefits package, providing additional health and welfare options to support our people's (and their families) lifestyle choices.

-Transparency in our supply chains:
+Due Diligence and Risk Management in our supply chains:

 We recognise our company is exposed to greater risk when dealing with its suppliers, particularly those who have operations/suppliers in other territories.
 The following measures to review and manage this risk are in place: